The Secrets of Y2K Fashion – From Origin to 2023 Comeback

 2000s Y2K Fashion Camo and Cargo pants

-Meanwhile, although used sparingly and strategically, the penchant for metallic and synthetic materials in clothing and accessories persisted.
+Although used sparingly, the penchant for metallic and synthetic materials in clothing and accessories persisted.

 Y2K 2000s fashion